marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/repeat.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: REPEAT, string, repeat, string, concatenate

 .. _repeat:

-.. index:: REPEAT

-.. index:: string, repeat

-.. index:: string, concatenate

 REPEAT --- Repeated string concatenation
 *****************************************